Family Reunification for Immigrants

 Whether you can apply for family reunification depends on your residence status.
 In other words, you need (at least) to have a legal residence permit.
 However, there are other requirements.
 You can find out more in the section "What requirements do I have to meet for family reunification?".

-When you are entitled to family reunification, you can only have close family members (or the so-called core family) come to live it you in Germany.
+When you are entitled to family reunification, you can only have close family members (or the so-called core family) come to live with you in Germany.
 These are:

 Otherwise, there must be a case of "exceptional hardship" for underage siblings and other family members to come to Germany.
 In these very rare cases, one may be issued a visa per Section 36 (2) or Section 22 of the Residence Act, also referred to as a "hardship rule".
 It is, in fact, an emergency clause of the Right of Residence Act.
 In practice, it is very difficult to obtain a visa through this emergency clause- i.e. there must be a looming danger to the life and limb of one of your family members.
 And you have to meet many requirements, e.g. be able to secure a livelihood.
 Seek advice from a counselling centre or a specialised lawyer.
 You can find addresses in the section "Where can I find advice and support?".